-The reason for this phenomenon is called tidal friction.
-It can be explained in regard to the effects created by gravitation.
-The Earth and Moon exert gravitational force on each other.
-This mutual force creates tidal bulges on each other.
-One bulge faces in the direction of the other body, and one faces away.
-Over time, they siphon energy away from the rotational momentum of both bodies, producing a breaking effect.
+The detailed explanation for this phenomenon is called tidal friction, wherein gravity is the major contributor to its effects.
+The Earth and Moon exert a gravitational force, and this mutual force causes tidal bulges to each body.
+One bulge faces towards the other entity, and the other bulge faces in the opposite direction.
+Throughout the years, they siphon energy away from the rotational momentum of both bodies, which produces a breaking-effect.